 How long the Letter of Continued Interest should be?
 It should not exceed more than one page, and write the letter addressing to the admission office, and use a formal tone, as these things will help you to make your letter even better.

-Format of writing a Letter of Continued Interest
+To Whom Shall You Write a Letter of Continued Interest

 What should be included and not included in the Letter of Continued Interest?